aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/rendering/render-3d-model-image/_index.md

 ### Q: Is there a free trial available?
 A: Yes, you can explore the features of Aspose.3D by obtaining a [free trial](https://releases.aspose.com/).
 ### Q: Where can I find comprehensive documentation?
-A: Refer to the [official documentation](https://reference.aspose.com/3d/net/) for in-depth guidance on Aspose.3D for .NET.
+A: Refer to the [documentation](https://reference.aspose.com/3d/net/) for in-depth guidance on Aspose.3D for .NET.
 ### Q: How do I purchase Aspose.3D for .NET?
 A: Visit the [purchase page](https://purchase.aspose.com/buy) to acquire the license that best suits your needs.